thedhanawada/CloseBuddies-New-Tab-Extension/README.md

-# Chrome Extension Blank Tab
+# CloseBuddies Chrome Extension

-This is a simple Chrome extension that overrides the new tab page with a customizable background image, time, date, battery and device information.
+CloseBuddies is a personal Chrome extension that displays a random image of me and my friends on every new tab.
+The images are of us doing fun activities together and serve as a reminder of our friendship.
+With this extension, we hope to bring a touch of personalization to our browsing experience and showcase our own memories on every new tab.

+## Features

+- Displays a random image of me and my friends on every new tab
+- Images are of us doing fun activities together
+- Serves as a reminder of our friendship

-## Installation
+## How to Use

-1. Clone or download this repository to your local machine.
+1. Clone the repository
-2. Open the Extension Management page by navigating to chrome://extensions.
+2. Open the Chrome browser
-   - Alternatively, open this page by clicking on the Extensions menu button and selecting Manage Extensions at the bottom of the menu.
-   - Alternatively, open this page by clicking on the Chrome menu, hovering over More Tools then selecting Extensions
-3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+3. Go to `chrome://extensions`
+4. Enable developer mode
-4. Click the Load unpacked button and select the extension directory.
+5. Click `Load unpacked` and select the cloned repository folder

-## Usage

-- Click on the extension icon to open a new tab with a background image, time, date, battery and device information.

 ## License

-This is a personal project, but you are free to use this as a starter pack.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).